isomerpages/mindef-cmpb-temp/index.md

   CMPB at 91 Hillview Link.
 image: /images/isomer-logo.svg
 permalink: /
-notification: The linkbridge connecting CMPB and Cashew MRT will be open on 11 Aug 2025.
+notification: The linkbridge connecting CMPB and Cashew MRT station will be open on 11 Aug 2025.
 sections:
   - hero:
       title: CMPB